Slideshow Pictures: Children's Health -- Top Reasons Your Child Can't Sleep

-About 10% of kids snore.
+About 1 in 10 kids snore.
 They can snore for many reasons, including sleep apnea, seasonal allergies, stuffiness from a cold, or a deviated septum.
-If sleep isn't disturbed, your pediatrician probably won't treat snoring.
-See your pediatrician if your child isn't sleeping well because of snoring or breathing problems.
-If snoring bothers sleep and it isn't an apnea symptom, it may be treated with medication, such as nasal steroid spray to shrink nasal tissues.
+If their sleep is OK, your pediatrician probably won't treat snoring.
+But see your pediatrician if your child isn't sleeping well because of snoring or breathing problems.

 No. 12: Allergies, Asthma, and More

-Some medical conditions can prevent kids from sleeping.
+Some health problems can keep kids from sleeping.
 Stuffy noses from allergies, colds, and asthma can make it hard to breathe.
-In babies, colic, acid reflux, earaches, or teething pain also can lead to poor sleep.
-Your pediatrician may offer symptom relief to help your child sleep better.
+In babies, colic, acid reflux, earaches, or teething pain can also hamper sleep.
+Your pediatrician may be able to help.